WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Event Manipulation

 - you can **transform the event**.
-This of this picking and choosing which fields you want to forward to given service
+This of this picking and choosing which fields you want to forward to given service.

+  - one very hardy transformation you could do is to **apend a newline to the event while integrating with Firehose**.

+    - historically this was done by using an AWS Lambda function.
+Later, kinesis introduced an "automatic" way of doing that (no AWS Lambda required).
+The catch is **that enabling this functionality [costs money](https://docs.aws.amazon.com/firehose/latest/dev/dynamic-partitioning.html)**.

+    - instead of paying additional Kinesis charges, you [can do it via the EventBridge transformer](https://dev.to/slootjes/logging-eventbridge-events-to-s3-with-firehose-2hkc).

 - you can **return static response** to given service.
 This of counting service